 Includes three-hour laboratory.
 This course presents advanced concepts of molecular biology with the experimental evidence and practice of genetic engineering and recombinant DNA technology.
 Lectures focus on explaining biological phenomena in molecular and biochemical terms, including DNA-Protein interactions in gene regulation, and provide conceptual support for the laboratory experiments.
 Laboratory work focuses on a semester-long project using biochemical and molecular techniques.
-Prerequisites: BIO 101 (or BIO 215) and CHEM 120.
+Prerequisites: BIO 101 and CHEM 120.

 BIO 320.
-Genetics
+Genetics Group 1 course

 Normally includes laboratory.
 The study of gene transmission, structure and function.
 Topics include patterns of inheritance, microbial and molecular genetics, quantitative and population genetics.
-Prerequisite: (BIO 135, BIO 145 and BIO 215) or (BIO 101 and BIO 102), or permission of instructor.
+Prerequisite: BIO 101 and BIO 102, or permission of instructor.